MORGANlTE/selfhosted-user-emojis-for-free/README.md

   </p>

 A self-hosted solution for custom emojis in Discord (for free!
 No Nitro required).
 Combines a **Discord.py Backend** & **Vencord Frontend Plugin** to give you free custom emojis globally. <br/><br/>
+Note: current Readme file is AI generated.
+Will fix this in (one of the) next update(s).
+For now mostly vibe coded due to time constraints.

 ## Star History